 “Where the Wild Winds are” was shortlisted for the National Geographic Traveller Reader Award for 2018

 “In the past year I have moved from London to Bristol, but am currently looking after a small cottage in the Lake District for the coldest, darkest, wettest of the seasons.
 In 2016 I spent three months living and working in Atlantis Books, a bookshop on the Greek island of Santorini, and last year led a group of friends on a ten-day walk through the Accursed Mountains of Albania, Kosovo and Montenegro.
 I’ve been continuing to work with the Dark Mountain Project as editor and contributor, publishing two books of (loosely) ecological and ‘uncivilised’ writing a year.
 But my main project has been a series of walks following the invisible pathways of some of Europe’s named winds – Helm, Bora, Foehn, Mistral, Sirocco – to discover how they affect landscapes, people and cultures.
 The book about these journeys, Where the Wild Winds Are, was published in September 2017 by Nicholas Brealey, and is soon being translated into Italian, German and Dutch.
 Currently I am working on a book about London’s feral green parakeets for Paradise Road.”

-STOP PRESS – soon to be published by indie publisher Paradise Road in Autumn 2018 is Nick’s study of parakeets in London – you can get a taste of it in this article that Nick wrote.
+Indie publisher Paradise Road published in Autumn 2018, Nick’s study of parakeets in London – you can get a taste of it in this article that Nick wrote.

 Nick Hunt shares his 20×20 Vision of walking in 2040